HeyndrickxKarel/SwiftApplication/README.md

 ## Project hierarchy

 All the code of this project can be found in `RijQuiz/` when located in the main directory.
-This foulder has a fewsubfolders grouping certain functionality
+This folder has a few subfolders grouping certain functionality

 | Folder           | Functionality                                                |
 | ---------------- | ------------------------------------------------------------ |